-- 1. In your scene's folder, create a new folder and name it models. - 2.
-On your hard drive copy the .tvg drawing file you want to use as colour models in your scene. - 3.
-Do one of the following: - From the Model View menu, select Load Default Model. - lacktriangle In the Model View toolbar's extra buttons, click the Load Default Model lacktriangle button .
+- 1. In your scene's folder, create a new folder and name it: models. - 2.
+On your hard drive, copy the .tvg drawing file you want to use as colour models in your scene. - 3.
+Do one of the following: - From the Model View menu, select Load Default Models. - In the Model View toolbar, click the Load Default Model 😝 button.